Industry Marketing Analysis: Oil and Gas

 Challenges for the Energy Industry

 In an industry as broad and far-reaching as energy, there are unique challenges to address.
 Climate concerns dominate many conversations, with new discussions of net-zero emissions targets and green technology emerging daily; resources are getting more difficult and more expensive to reach, as the most cost-effective reserves have been tapped already.
-The most notable challenge is public perception – especially the idea that energy companies pursue only profits to the expense of everything else.
+The most notable challenge is public perception – especially the idea that energy companies pursue only profits at the expense of everything else.
 The ramifications extend beyond everyday conversations, too: Shell recently lost a ruling against climate activists about its emissions targets.

 What does this mean?
-Energy companies face an uphill battle to engage not only with their customers and stakeholders, but with the court of public opinion.
+Energy companies face an uphill battle to engage not only with their customers and stakeholders but with the court of public opinion.
 The good news: there are stories waiting to be told.
 For decades, oil and gas organizations have led the way in innovative technology, more efficient energy solutions, and an unrelenting atmosphere of constant improvement brimming with potential.
 These stories exist; they just aren’t loud enough.

 Successful Marketing in the Energy Industry